dghost/glslRiftDistort/libovr-0.4.x/README.md

 ###Legacy

-Distortion shaders for libovr 0.4.x and newer.
+Distortion shaders for libovr 0.4.x and 0.5.x.

 ###Directories